KordataSoftware/couchbase-mobile-portal/md-docs/_20/couchbase-lite/csharp.md

 ### Typed Accessors

 The `Document` class now offers a set of [`property accessors`](http://docs.couchbase.com/mobile/2.0/couchbase-lite-net/db022/html/T_Couchbase_Lite_DictionaryObject.htm) for various scalar types, including boolean, integers, floating-point and strings.
-These accessors take care of converting to/from JSON encoding, and make sure you get the type you're expecting: for example, `document.GetString(string key)` returns either a `String` or `null`, so you can't get an unexpected object class and crash trying to use it as a string.
-(Even if the property in the document has an incompatible type, the accessor returns `null`.)
+These accessors take care of converting to/from JSON encoding, and make sure you get the type you're expecting.

 In addition, as a convenience we offer `DateTimeOffset` accessors.
 Dates are a common data type, but JSON doesn't natively support them, so the convention is to store them as strings in ISO-8601 format.
 The following example sets the date on the `createdAt` property and reads it back using the `document.GetDate(string key)` accessor method.